Steady Beat: Reception

 IGN found the first book clichéd.
 Johanna Draper Carlson, while noting some cliches, praised Rivkah's artwork, especially in the details of the hair.
 She disliked how the characters broke the fourth wall during the early part of the second book, but enjoyed the setting of the work, which she felt was more evident in the second volume.
 Ain't It Cool News regards the work as "ambitious".
 PopCultureShock reviewed the first book and found the extra plotlines distracting.
-In 2006, Steady Beat was a recommended read by the Young Adult Library Services Association for older teens.